• Skip to main content

 Instructions

 • In a large stock pot, bring 4-6 quarts of water to a boil.
-Add 2 tbsp kosher salt and boil the pasta according to package instructions.
+Add 2 tablespoon kosher salt and boil the pasta according to package instructions.
 While the pasta water is coming to a boil and the pasta cooks, prepare the vegetables and pan sauce.

 • Place a large, heavy bottomed skillet (like cast iron) over medium high heat.
 Add the butter and avocado oil and heat until the butter foams and subsides.